alinagriesel/ScipyProject/README.md

     python Hypothesis1.py

 "Hypothesis1" can therein be exchanged by any py file you would like to execute.
 We would recommend you run the `Overview.py` file in order to gain some feeling for the variables and responses.
+The following Section includes our interpretation of the correlation tests.
+Feel free to read through it while having the graphs and test results open.

 ## Section VI: Interpretation of Outputs / Hypotheses testings

+`Hypothesis 1 - Response to abortion vs age - Interpretation`

+`Hypothesis 2 - Response to abortion vs sex - Interpretation`

+`Hypothesis 3 - Response to abortion vs religiousness - Interpretation`

     • since age does not matter, we excluded the alternative explanation of religious people are usually older.